 Proposed Mechanism of Action

-Enasidenib is an investigational, oral, reversible, selective inhibitor of mutated isocitrate dehydrogenase (IDH) 2.1,2 In vitro studies suggest that the oncometabolite 2-hydroxyglutarate (2-HG), which is present at high levels in patients with IDH mutations,3-5 may drive epigenetic changes that block normal cellular differentiation, leading to a cancerous state.2,4 As demonstrated in preclinical studies, enasidenib binds and inhibits the mutant IDH2 enzyme that is responsible for the accumulation of 2-HG.2,6
+Enasidenib is an oral, reversible, selective inhibitor of mutated isocitrate dehydrogenase (IDH) 2.1,2 In vitro studies suggest that the oncometabolite 2-hydroxyglutarate (2-HG), which is present at high levels in patients with IDH mutations,3-5 may drive epigenetic changes that block normal cellular differentiation, leading to a cancerous state.2,4 As demonstrated in preclinical studies, enasidenib binds and inhibits the mutant IDH2 enzyme that is responsible for the accumulation of 2-HG.2,6

 Enasidenib by Disease State

 - Post Approval Research Acute Myeloid Leukemia Relapsed/refractory IDH2 mutation